Kirutox/Kirutox/README.md

-# Bom Dia pra quem invadiu 😎😀
+# Bom Dia pra quem veio visitar

 ##

-- Me da nota humilde professor † 😔
-- Apenas alguém aleatorio
-- Bem vindo xd ✨🎉💎
+-Uns codigos e teste salvos para aprender e melhorar sempre.
 <!---
 Kirutox/Kirutox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.